Piper PA-46: JetPROP

 The JetPROP is an aftermarket turbine engine conversion for the PA-46-310P Malibu and PA-46-350P Malibu Mirage offered by Rocket Engineering of Spokane, WA.
 Originally certified in 1998 as the JetPROP DLX with a Pratt & Whitney PT6A-34 engine, conversions 90 and above used the P&W PT6A-35, after the -34 was discontinued.
 A lower cost JetPROP DL version became available in October 2003 utilizing the P&W PT6A-21.
 As of September 2008, 233 JetPROP conversions had been delivered.
 Twenty percent of the entire PA-46 fleet have been converted.

 ZeroAvia HyFlyer

 ZeroAvia, a Cranfield University partner, is a U.S./UK startup developing a Hydrogen fuel cell power train targeting to halve a turbine operating costs.

 It flight-tests a pair of 130 kW electric motors replacing the piston engine of a Piper Malibu Mirage in California.

 In September 2019, the UK government granted £2.7 million ($3.3 million) for its HyFlyer demonstrator, culminating in a 250-300 nmi flight using hydrogen fuel cells.

 Other partners, including the Orkney Isles-based EMEC, Cranfield Aerospace Solutions, and fuel-cell developer Intelligent Energy should match this funding.
 The prototype made its maiden hydrogen-powered flight at Cranfield Airport on September 24, 2020.

 Production

 Accidents and incidents

 As of January 2019, 225 accidents had been reported in the Aviation Safety Network wiki database, including 106 hull losses, causing 219 fatalities.
-Hull losses represent % of the 1177 PA-46s produced from 2002 through 2017.